Council considering waiving portions of city fees for businesses closed by state orders - Albert Lea Tribune

 Third Ward Councilor Jason Howland said he thinks it is a matter of fairness — the city is requiring these businesses to have a license and then they haven’t been able to be open.

-“For us to require these businesses to pay for a license when they can’t — and it’s no fault of ours, it’s the state government that’s saying that they have to be shut down, but they can’t serve customers, but yet they have to pay for a license … i just don’t think that’s fair,” he said.
+“For us to require these businesses to pay for a license when they can’t — and it’s no fault of ours, it’s the state government that’s saying that they have to be shut down, but they can’t serve customers, but yet they have to pay for a license … I just don’t think that’s fair,” he said.

 First Ward Councilor Rich Murray said the council should keep in mind that these businesses will also be the primary beneficiaries of the local and state grants that will be disbursed in the coming weeks.